DavidKaluta/HandcraftediTerm2/README.md

 ## How to install Handcrafted Terminal.app theme

-- Go to preferences in Terminal.app
+- Double-click on Handcrafted.itermcolors
+- `⌘,` into settings
-- Go to the profiles tab
+- Go to the "Profiles" section
-- Select the "three dots in circle" icon at the bottom left
+- Pick your profile on the left
-- Click import and select Handcrafted.terminal
+- Open the "Colors" tab
+- Pick "Handcrafted"